-Lab position: Lead Status: Start date:
+Status: In progress Start date: July 2024

-In progress July 2024 Completion: September 2025 (Estimated)
+Completion: September 2025

+(Estimated)

 The Jameel Arts & Health Lab-Lancet Global Series represents a unique opportunity to bring together leading researchers in the arts and health in one of the world's leading medical journals, serving an audience of over 36 million readers annually.
 Grounded in a novel conceptual framework on the important role of the arts in supporting health, the series will focus on noncommunicable diseases, a leading cause of death and disability worldwide.